react-toolbox/react-toolbox/components/date_picker/readme.md

 # Date Picker

 A [dialog](https://www.google.com/design/spec/components/pickers.html#pickers-date-pickers) date  picker is used to select a single date.
 The selected day is indicated by a filled circle.
 The current day is indicated by a different color and type weight.
+If the input is tabbed into a date can be entered mannual in the format MM/DD/YYYY.

 <!-- example -->
 ```jsx